 Some notable features to look out for are programmable hotkeys – these will save you time and you can modify them as needed.
 Also check for multi-touch displays, which will allow you to scroll and zoom.

+Even the best writing pad won’t impress without a decent stylus.
 The whole point of using a digital pad is to retain the natural feel of handwriting.
 Of course, this boils down to the grip, weight, and size of the stylus (or pen) your tablet comes with.

 Pens vary from rubber to metal, with either nibs or actual ink depending on the product.
 If you like having something tangible to work with, a smart notebook may be more suited to you than a fully digital tablet.

 Whether you’re in the market for a digital writing pad for work or for personal use, it’s important that you take stock of your priorities.
-Consider your and needs and how you plan to use the device.
+Consider your needs and how you plan to use the device.

-This way, you’ll be able to compare the best of the digital writing pads and drawing tablets and make an informed decision you won’t regret.
+This way, you can compare the best digital writing pads and tablets for photo editing and make an informed decision you won’t regret.